kolkhis/tech-notes/linux/tools/gpg.md

 # GNU Privacy Guard (GPG)

+GPG (GNU Privary Guard) implements the PGP (Pretty Good Privacy) standard.
+It's used to encrypt and decrypt data.
+It's also used for integrity validation for security.

 ## Table of Contents
 * [Generating a New GPG Key](#generating-a-new-gpg-key)
 * [Exporting the Public Key](#exporting-the-public-key)